• Start Here

 5. Grate your own cheese.
 I like to grate cheese myself for a variety of reasons.
 In addition to saving money, I can choose from a greater variety of cheeses when I grate it myself.
 I also avoid that powdery white stuff they put into grated cheese to avoid it sticking together.
 I just don’t like that stuff!
 To make things easier, buy a big block of cheese and grate it in your food processor.
 Store in an air-tight container or bag.

 6. Buy fruit and veggies in season.
 Fruits and vegetables are usually less expensive in season.
-If you follow your local growing schedule you will save a good bit of money.
+If you follow your local growing schedule, you will save a good bit of money.

 canning-jars-multiple